 With the release of her latest album, Fight Like A Girl, Emilie Autumn pulls her listeners ever deeper into the realm of The Asylum, the fantastical alternate reality described in her magnum opus.
 The title track launches the onslaught with an anthem for the underdog, calling upon females of all ages to realize they are in fact 51% of the Earth's human population, and to take back their power at all costs, using whatever means necessary.
 From there, the struggle of both modern day and Victorian insane asylum inmates is enacted with Emilie taking on the voices of varying characters from her novel, ending in the ultimate fight to the death, "Time For Tea," and the universally encouraging message of what it takes to transform from victim to victorious in "One Foot In Front Of The Other."
 Part musical theatre, part industrial rock, part historical horror story, on Fight Like A Girl, Emilie makes her Broadway intentions unabashedly clear.
 Emilie continues to tour the world in support of FLAG, most recently appearing on stage in Russia.

 Since it's release, The Asylum... novel continues to increase in popularity as Plague Rats around the globe cover themselves in tattoos from its elaborate art, cosplay as its eccentric characters (both human and animal), write their own fan-fiction, put on their own stage plays taking place in the Asylum world, arrange group meet-ups and tea parties, and incorporate Emilie's story into their own lives in virtually every imaginable way.
 Aiding the phenomenon, the famed Vans Warped Tour has featured "Emilie Autumn's Asylum Experience," wherein festival-goers enjoyed an interactive, day-long immersive theatre installation in Emilie's signature environment.

-Emilie's followers eagerly await the Broadway musical and film versions of The Asylum for Wayward Victorian Girls presently in the production phase.
+Emilie is currently at work composing the Broadway musical and film versions of The Asylum for Wayward Victorian Girls.